mattbmoorin/ecmasynth/ecmasynth_backend/README.md

-# ECMASynth!
+# ECMASynth Backend

-- A synthesizer built with vanilla JavaScript and Tone.JS (frontend folder)

-- A Rails backend to implement storage (backend folder)
+- A Rails backend to implement storage

 To do: